GSA/digitalgov.gov/content/posts/2016-02-04-does-content-syndication-work.md

 ---
+url: /2016/02/04/does-content-syndication-work/
 date: 2016-02-04 10:00:04 -0400
-title: 'Does Content Syndication Work?'
+title: Does Content Syndication Work?
 summary: 'You may have heard some chatter about syndication but thought to yourself&mdash;sounds good but does it really work?
 The answer is&mdash;Absolutely!!
 Here is your Proof NIH News in Health is a monthly newsletter that has recently been syndicated.
-Since syndication, the newsletter’s content can be found on multiple websites.
+Since syndication, the newsletter&rsquo;s content can be found on multiple websites.
 These websites include state and local'
-authors: [christen-geiler]
+authors:
+  - christen-geiler
 categories:
   - Content
 tag: